 Okay, this is the third of the add-on episodes.
+Update: And the only show that now has its own page.
 Oddly, most of them are animated.
 I don’t know if that’s because lately animated shows are able to take more risks than live-action, or because, like in the case of WestWorld and Mr. Robot, that live-action shows that have insanely high quality are so invested in serialization that it keeps any one episode from standing out enough to be noticeable or distinctly memorable.
 But, whatever the reason, the animations tended to stick out.

 Rick and Morty is a show about the futility of existence and other nihilist stuff most shows would consider impossible to joke about.
 Rick (Justin Roiland) is a super-genius on a scale that surpasses most portrayals in fiction.
 Rick is often called a god, because he can basically do anything.
 He travels between alternate universes, creates sentient life to power his car battery, destroyed planetary, galactic, and interdimensional order because they annoyed him, and even turns himself into a pickle just to show that he can… and also to get out of going to family therapy.
 Morty (Roiland) is his grandson, whose role in their adventures varies over the course of the series, from unwilling participant to instigator.